rjbohlender/CAPER/README.md

 ### Covariates ###

 Covariates can be provided in a matrix format file.
-The file format is as follows:
+The file format is as
+follows:

     1) Sample ID
     2) First covariate
     3) Second covariate
     4) ...

 There is no limit on the number of covariates that can be provided but they are assumed to be numeric.

 ### Weights ###

-Essentially a bed format file, with the 4th column the variant annotation and 5th column with the weight that will be converted to a log scale for VAAST.
-Weights will be used by VAAST, and SKAT / SKAT-O if the weighted linear kernel is used.
+Essentially a bed format file, with the 4th column the variant annotation and 5th column the weight, which will be converted to a log scale for VAAST.
+Weights will be used by VAAST, and SKAT / SKAT-O if the linear kernel is used.

     1) Chromosome
     2) Start position
     3) End position
     4) Annotation (e.g. SNV, Deletion, Insertion, etc.)
     5) Weight

+Weights provided via this option overwrite the CASM scores, which are used for weighting by default.
+Passing the --no_weights option will remove all weights.
+Using SKAT or SKAT-O with the weighted Linear kernel option will overwrite the weights with those calculated from a beta distribution.